top of page

 I'm thinking about it anyway.

-This pit was first rappelled into in 1967 by American cavers .
+This pit in San Luis Potosi was first rappelled into in 1967 by American cavers.
 I was in it in 1971.
 It took a train of eight burros to travel up the mountain with the rapel rope and gear.
-The It rapel into it was fifteen minutues and it took six hours to climb out with Jumars.
-The friction bars on the rapel gear got so hot we had to water them down with canteens.
+The rapel into it was fifteen minutues; the friction bars on the rapel gear got so hot going down we had to keep them soaked in water with canteens.

 There were Huasteca remains in the bottom of the pit indicating it had some religious significance or represented some kind of burial ground.